IQSS/dataverse-docker/README.md

-## Dataverse Docker module
+## DataverseEU Docker module
-Dataverse repository for running with Docker Compose for Kubernetes and other Cloud services
+Dataverse Docker module was developed by [DANS](http://dans.knaw.nl) (Data Archiving and Networked Services) to run Dataverse data repository on Kubernetes and other Cloud services supporting Docker.

 ### Installation